echelon a year ago

 One suggestion: You should tell in about two or three short sentences in Readme.md how it extends axum, especially what it did to destroy the boilerplate of axum.

-• swlkr 8 months ago
+• swlkr a year ago

 will do, it definitely needs some documentation tlc

-unit149 8 months ago
+unit149 a year ago

 With the right script, castled macros avoid string-preprocessing in generated expandable linguistic syntactical trees.
 One of the three languages incorporated in Linux Kernel development as well.